 To change the brightness or color of parts of a graphic image to simulate a three-dimensional depth.

-The darkest part of an image, usually with the density at or near maximum density.
+The darkest part of an image, usually with the density at or near-maximum density.

-An attribute of an image that gives it the three-dimensional appearance.
+An attribute of an image that gives it its three-dimensional appearance.
 For example, the cyan separation gives an apple its three-dimensional appearance by printing a minimum amount of cyan in the front and an increasing amount of cyan around the side of the apple.

 A single piece of paper.

 A printing press that feeds sheets of paper, rather than a continuous paper roll or web.
 Sheets of different sizes can be printed on the same press.